 - If you are installing a capture card, open the computer and install it into any available PCIe slot

 - Insert the Userful install media into the computer and configure your BIOS to boot from it.
-While you are in the BIOS:

 - Ensure you are able to log into the Linux Desktop session from the default Welcome Screen, then log out again

 - From the Welcome Screen, enter the Control Center by clicking the "gear" icon in the lower-right corner.
 Use your account password set during install to access the Control Center